JingyiY99/JingyiProject/README.md

 (3)Use different machine learning tools that I learned in class to fit my data and make predictions.
 My project is easy to reproduce.
 You can find the data I used <a href="https://github.com/JingyiY99/JingyiProject/blob/master/assets/Result_11.12.csv" download>here</a>.
 The TPA test data has its global standard.
 Therefore, everyone can use their data measured by the TPA test to replace the data in my code.
 If your data has a different number of features, there would be some error, so please change the number of features in my code to fit your data.
 The other procedure is the same as I do.
 The data analysis method I used in the project is reproducible and easy to work through.
 ## Task for Class
+Water holding capacity(WHC) is also important for surimi gel production. <a href="https://github.com/JingyiY99/JingyiProject/blob/master/assets/WHC_12.2.csv" download>Here</a> is the WHC data for different NC enhanced gel.
+Please follow what I did in the Data Visualization part and make a boxplot to show the relationship between WHC and NC dosage.
+This time you only have one feature to analyze.
 ## Data Workflow Chart
 ![Book logo](/JingyiProject/assets/Project Workflow.png)